osmandapp/docs/content/osmand/plugins/trip-recording.md

 - either using the REC widget,
 - or with the Trip recording option in the menu.

 Both open the Start dialog, if it is enabled in the Trip recording settings described above.

-#### START DIALOG
+Otherwise, the recording starts automatically without providing the extra options to configure.

 In the opened Start dialog, it is possible adjust the following recording settings before confirming the start of the recording by tapping **Start**: